 ___________________________________________________

 Agave parryi, or Parry’s agave, sometimes called mescal agave.
 There’s also the smaller truncata and Huachuca varieties, which I’m still learning about.
-And the University of Arizona site mentions a more rare A. parryi var. couesii and I've seen some lengthy lists on varieties.
+I've grown quite fond of the artichoke parryi, because of the way the leaves uniformly cluster.
+The University of Arizona site mentions a more rare A. parryi var. couesii -- I've seen some lengthy lists on varieties.

 I love this one.
 It’s not only drought hardy — native to northern Mexico and the southwest US — it’s also reliably cold hardy down to -5 and has been known to go as low as -20.
 (I wouldn’t try that at home, though.)